CAV 2021: 33rd International Conference on Computer-Aided Verification

 Authors are encouraged to consult SIGPLAN’s Empirical Evaluation Guidelines (http://sigplan.org/Resources/EmpiricalEvaluation/) when reporting on empirical results.

-Tool Papers should not exceed 10 pages, not counting references.
+Tool papers should not exceed 10 pages, not counting references and appendices.

 Tool papers should describe system and implementation aspects of a tool with a large (potential) user base (experiments not required, rehash of theory strongly discouraged).
 Papers describing tools that have already been presented (in any conference) will be accepted only if significant and clear enhancements to the tool are reported and implemented.